Soumyaranjan0/practice/mongoDbQ.md

 # Pagination:
 ### Pagination is a technique used to divide a large dataset into smaller, more manageable chunks or pages for displaying to users.

-# join two collwction in MongoDB
+# join two collection in MongoDB

 //students
 [